MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/releasing/creators/index.md

 ---
-title: Testing and releasing a game, for Creators (placeholder)
+title: Testing and releasing a game, for Creators
 description: Testing and releasing a game, for Creators. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, windows 10, xbox one ms.localizationpriority: medium
 ---
-# Testing and releasing a game, for Creators (placeholder)
+# Testing and releasing a game, for Creators

+> [!NOTE]
+> This is preliminary documentation.

 Testing and releasing a game, for Creators.